MichelCarroll/personal-website/brainstorm.md

 In context of undergraduate summer lab work for Anmar lab.

-Game-playing AI using heuristic search tree method
+Game-playing AI using Minimax and heuristic methods
 ============
-- date: 2022-04-01
+- date: 2022-04-15
 - tags: ai, games, python

 Include PDF, Codebase